mochman/Bypass_CGNAT/README.md

 I recommend installing fail2ban on both your Local Server and your VPS.
 The VPS fail2ban will handle your ssh and the one on the local server can handle the others.
 That's why I set it up so that all the Original IP addresses are sent through the VPN, so I can still block them.

 **Original IP Address Limitations**
-While all the traffic coming in to your local server has the opriginal IPs intact, the traffice that is forwarded to our other services via the PostUp iptables command (i.e. Home Assistant, Synology, ...) will have their IPs look like they're coming from your local NPM server.
+While all the traffic coming in to your local server has the original IPs intact, the traffice that is forwarded to our other services via the PostUp iptables command (i.e. Home Assistant, Synology, ...) will have their IPs look like they're coming from your local NPM server.
 This wasn't a problem for me since I don't run fail2ban on those extra services.

 # 5. Optional Extras
 If you want to maintain a more hands off style of administration on your VPS, you can enable unattended upgrades.
 Just as the name sounds, this will automatically install security upgrades on your VPS.